aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine-programmers-guide/linq-reporting-engine-api/_index.md

 - Single-line comment start (the default is sharp)
 - Quotation mark enabling to use other special characters within a value (the default is double quotes)
 ## **Setting up Known External Types**
 LINQ Reporting Engine must be aware of custom external types that you reference in your template before the engine processes the template.
 You can set up external types known by the engine through the ReportingEngine.getKnownTypes() property.
 The property represents an unordered set (that is, a collection of unique items) of [Class](http://docs.oracle.com/javase/7/docs/api/java/lang/Class.html) objects.
-Every type in the set must meet requirements declared at “ REF types Working with Types”.
+Every type in the set must meet requirements declared at “Working with Types”.

 **Note –** Object, String, and primitive types are known by the engine by default.